Coda (electric car)

 The Coda is a four-door, four passenger electric car once manufactured by Coda Automotive.
 After being rescheduled several times, deliveries to retail customers in the United States began in March 2012.
 The car was sold exclusively in California and only 117 units were delivered by April 2013.

-According to the US Environmental Protection Agency (EPA), the Coda's 31 kWh lithium ion iron phosphate (LiFePO4) battery system delivers a range of 88 mi.
+According to the US Environmental Protection Agency (EPA), the Coda's 31 kWh lithium iron phosphate (LiFePO4) battery system delivers a range of 88 mi.
 EPA's rated the Coda's combined fuel economy at 73 miles per gallon gasoline equivalent (73 mpgus).

 The Coda adapted the body of the existing Hafei Saibao III, modifying the front and rear fascias.
 This variant is produced by Hafei and sold in China as the Saibao Electric Motor Car or Hafei Saibao EV.

 History

 Coda Automotive re-engineered an existing gasoline-powered vehicle, the Hafei Saibao, in order to reduce the cost of building the Coda electric car from the ground-up.
 The car was designed by Pininfarina and unveiled at the 2004 Beijing Auto Show.
 The base Saibao chassis is based on the late-1990s Mitsubishi Lancer.
 Coda engineers modified the design to improve safety and successfully completed two of the tests necessary to gain Federal Motor Vehicle Safety Standards certification in the second quarter of 2009; the full frontal impact test at 35 mph and the 40% offset test at 45 mph.
 The Coda EV debuted in 2008, as the Miles XS 200, a car show prototype, by Coda parent company Miles Electric Vehicles.

 Coda Automotive filed for Chapter 11 bankruptcy protection on 1 May 2013.
 The company stated that it expects to emerge from the bankruptcy process to focus on energy storage solutions as it has decided to abandon car manufacturing.

-The last remaining unsold Codas were later bought up by electric car company Mullen Technologies, Inc., who are now selling them as the Mullen 700e.
+The remaining unsold Codas were bought up by electric car company Mullen Technologies, Inc., who sold them as the Mullen 700e until 2019.